MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/make-seriesoperator.md

 This intermediate result has as many rows as there are distinct combinations of `by` and `bin_at(`*AxisColumn*`, `*step*`, `*start*`)` values.

 Finally the rows from the intermediate result arranged into groups having the same values of the `by` expressions and all aggregated values are arranged into arrays (values of `dynamic` type).
 For each aggregation, there is one column containing its array with the same name.
-The last column in the output of the range function with all *AxisColumn* values.
-Its value is repeated for all rows.
+The last column is an array containing the values of *AxisColumn* binned according to the specified *step*.

 **Note**